martafelcini/martafelcini.github.io/README.md

 # Personal Page
 # Welcome
-This is martafelcini.github.io
-Use GitHub Pages to host a website about myself see https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages
+This is martafelcini.github.io, using GitHub Pages to host a personal website, see https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages

 Hello Universe!